fefefefta/mai-schedule-bot/README.md

 # mai-schedule-bot
 bot provides you with schedules of all university groups taken from MAI websitee

-it's main feature now is unactive because of exams in mai
+it's main feature now is inactive because of exams in mai

 ## Setting up
 1. clone a repo